-- ▶ Locate portable toilets in convenient locations throughout the site. - ▶ Prepare level, gravel surface and provide clear access to the toilets for servicing and for on-site personnel. - Construct earth berm perimeter (See Earth Berm Barrier Information Sheet), control for spill/protection leak.
+- Locate portable toilets in convenient locations throughout the site. - Prepare level, gravel surface and provide clear access to the toilets for servicing and for onsite personnel. - Construct earth berm perimeter (6" tall by 6" wide), control for spill/protection leak.